ltalirz/aiida_core/docs/source/howto/ssh.rst

 Using a password-protected key *via* ssh-agent
 ==============================================

-Tools like ``ssh-agent`` (available on most Linux distros and MacOS) allow you to enter the passphrase of a protected key *once* when you start the agent.
+Tools like ``ssh-agent`` (available on most Linux distros and MacOS) allow you to enter the passphrase of a protected key *once* and provide access to the decrypted key for as long as the agent is running.
 This allows you to use a passphrase-protected key (required by some HPC centres), while making the decrypted key available to AiiDA for automatic SSH operations.

 Creating the key